ugraveknight/Healslut-Master/README.md

 	####################### Change Log #######################

+Version 2.0.1
+		--- Text Functions
+	-	Added a bold border around all on screen text
+	-	Cleaned up the UI on the write for me window
+	-	Cleaned up the UI on the edit menu

+		--- Menu Functions
+	-	Darkmode, baby!
+	-	So, I messed with the image format settings.
+It is supposed to sort through a folder and resize all of the images larger than your screen and overwrite the old image.
+I have removed the delete jpg fuction.
+They dont need converted to png.

+		--- Write For Me Functions
+	-	Added a pretty background
+	-	Restored functionality to the [] escape function
+	-	Restored functionality to the homework score

+		--- The Killfeed Monitor
+	-	League Killfeed shouldnt trigger in the end game screen any longer

+		--- Overlay Functions
+	-	In order to reduce the lag which occurs in the program immediately before a large pinup image is loaded, the png to jpg function has been completely retooled.
+It no longer converts jpg to png, and now simply resizes pngs, jpgs, jpegs to something which will fit on the screen.
+			- incidentally, this can now also be used to identify corrupted images.

+	TODO
+			# verify that curve works
+			# add pipe option for changing word count
+			# add audio for videos that doesnt include ripping them
+			# test OW Killfeed capability
+			# create updated explaination chart of all edit buttons

 Version 2.0.0
 		--- Text Functions
 	-	Added the option to select different colorsets for onscreen text